 THIS YEAR WE WELCOME FULL 500KM EVENT WALKERS, AND RUNNERS, AND RELAY PARTICIPANTS.

 It is a long drive to the lowest point in Zimbabwe at the confluence of the Save and Runde Rivers.
-Walkers and runners will start their 2020 Blue Cross by backtracking on the route to their first overnight camp at the Jamanda Community Camp, opposite the phenomenal and wild Gonarezhou National Park.
+Relay walkers and runners will start their 2020 Blue Cross by backtracking on the route to their first overnight camp at the Jamanda Community Camp, opposite the phenomenal and wild Gonarezhou National Park.
 For those who would like some luxury, accommodation is available at Chilo Gorge Lodge.
 BOOK EARLY.